Last Updated on May 29, 2024

 Policyholder – A policyholder is a person or group in whose name an insurance policy is held.

 Policy Documents – Policy documents will be provided by your insurance provider.
-If you are insured with Collingwood you will be able to download these at any time by logging into your account or via The Collingwood App.
+If you are insured with Collingwood you will be able to download these at any time by logging into your account.

 Provisional Cover – Provisional cover is also known as learner driver insurance.
 Head to our Learner Driver Insurance section to find out more about this type of cover.